Jingle Bell Ball: 2014

-The 2014 Jingle Bell Ball was held at London's O2 Arena on Saturday and Sunday, 6–7 December 2014, with acts such as OneRepublic, Ed Sheeran, Sam Smith and Jessie J performing.
+The 2014 Jingle Bell Ball was held at London's O2 Arena on 6–7 December 2014, with OneRepublic, Ed Sheeran, Sam Smith and Jessie J performing.
 The first tickets for the show were given away as part of Global's first ever Make Some Noise day on 8 October, although, at the time, the dates for the event were not confirmed.
-It was confirmed on Capital FM on 20 October that the Jingle Bell Ball would be returning, sponsored by Morrisons Supermarket.
+It was confirmed on Capital FM on 20 October that the Jingle Bell Ball would be returning, sponsored by Morrisons supermarket.
 All information on the ball was announced on 3 November 2014.
-Tickets for general release went on sale on 7 November.
-Tickets for both dates sold out in under an hour, which is a record.

-5 Seconds of Summer performed at the event as a three-piece as band member Michael Clifford was unable to fly out due to the loss of his passport.
+5 Seconds of Summer performed at the event missing band member Michael Clifford, who was unable to fly due to the loss of his passport.